mkdocstrings/griffe/docs/insiders/index.md

     )
 ```

+Additionally, your sponsorship will give more weight to your upvotes on issues, helping us prioritize work items in our backlog.
+For more information on how we prioritize work, see this page: [Backlog management](https://pawamoy.github.io/backlog/).

 ## How to become a sponsor

 Thanks for your interest in sponsoring!
 In order to become an eligible sponsor with your GitHub account, visit [pawamoy's sponsor profile][github sponsor profile], and complete a sponsorship of **$10 a month or more**.
 You can use your individual or organization GitHub account for sponsoring.